XQueryInstitute/Course-Materials/error handling/README.md

 ##XQSuite

 XQuery 3.0 introduced the concept of [annotations](http://www.w3.org/TR/2014/REC-xquery-30-20140408/#id-annotations) to the language.
 Annotations offer a mechanism for associating metadata with functions.
-For example, an annotation might indicate that a function is private–i.e., cannot be called from a function external to its module.
+For example, an annotation might indicate that a function is private – i.e., cannot be called from a function external to its module.
 Annotations provide an adaptable means to implement functionality orthogonal to functions.

 [XQSuite](http://exist-db.org/exist/apps/doc/xqsuite.xml) provides the ability to conduct unit tests within XQuery.